VenethImakiir/RustManager/_posts/2017-03-03-the-project-overview.md

   - dev
 ---

-Ok, time for more details about the project, the language chosen by me, project requirements and so on. (read more...)
+Ok, time for more details about the project, the language chosen by me, project requirements and so on.

 <!--more-->